lukejones/delete-twitter-likes/README.md

 ### The script doesn't work!

-Twitter may [rate limit](https://www.cloudflare.com/learning/bots/what-is-rate-limiting) you after deleting a number of likes automatically.
-The only resolution is to wait a little while to run the script again.
+Twitter is [rate limited to 900 requests every 15 minutes](https://developer.twitter.com/en/docs/twitter-api/rate-limits), so you will start getting an error after 900 requests.
+Refresh the page to pause the script, then resubmit the script after 15 minutes.

 If you find any other bugs, please submit an issue or pull request for a fix.

 ## Thanks